 On the algorithm editor page there is a button on the top right that says “Dependencies”.
 Click that button and you’ll see a modal window:

-You can add dependencies by adding the library name to the file.
+You can add dependencies by simply adding the library name to the file.

 The Algorithmia dependency is already installed for your convenience and relies on R version 3.3.1.
 For more information about Algorithmia’s R package visit: Algorithmia’s CRAN package documentation.